awslabs/aws-crt-python/docs/dev/writing-code.md

 This is weirder and more fragile than passing a single object.
 Don't use this pattern unless you're adding to a class where it's already in use.

-### Be careful when...
+### Be careful when adding

-1)  If a function isn't using keyword-only arguments, you MUST add new arguments to the end of the argument list.
-Otherwise you will break user code that passes all arguments by position.
+1)  When adding arguments to a function that is NOT using keyword-only arguments, you MUST add new arguments to the end of the argument list.
+    Otherwise you may break user code that passes arguments by position.

-2)  When adding members to a [dataclass](https://docs.python.org/3/library/dataclasses.html), you MUST add new members at the end.
-Otherwise you will break user code that initializes the class using positional arguments. (in Python 3.10+ there's a `kw_only` feature for dataclasses, but we still support older Python versions, so can't use that feature)
+2)  When adding new members to a `dataclass`, you MUST add new members at the end.
+    Otherwise you may break user code that initializes the class using positional arguments.
+    (in Python 3.10+ there's a `kw_only` feature for `dataclass`, but we can't use it since we support older Python versions)

+## Asynchronous APIs

+TODO: document when to use future vs callback

 # Lifetime Management